noahbliss/mortar/docs/centos-install.md

 We now have a system that auto unlocks.
 We still need to at least get some kernel upgrade hooks so that the signed efi file is updated when the kernel gets an upgrade.

+Unencrypted boot partition contents confirmed no longer needed at this stage.
+Take actions included in the main README to reduce risk.

 Ongoing but almost there!